 Synthetic cannabinoids are human-made chemicals that affect the body similarly to THC, the psychoactive compound in cannabis.
 They are part of a larger group of chemicals known as ‘new psychoactive substances’ (NPS).

 Stores sometimes market synthetic cannabinoids as ‘herbal incense’ with labels stating that they are not for human consumption.
-However, potential users are generally well aware of the effects of these products, and that this is just the manufacturers covering their backs.
+However, potential users are generally well aware of the effects of these products.
+The feeble warning is nothing more than a case of manufacturers avoiding liability.

 There are many different brand names for synthetic cannabinoids.
 Two of the most famous are K2 and Spice.
-However, you may also find synthetic cannabinoids with the following names:
+Indeed, they are inextricably linked to the point where they are called K2/Spice and treated as a single entity.
+You may also find synthetic cannabinoids with the following names:

 - Black Mamba

 One of the reasons why there are so many varieties of synthetic cannabinoids is legality.
 Each time one of these intoxicating substances becomes illegal, its manufacturers simply change the chemical formula slightly and sell it under another name.

 Synthetic cannabinoids work in a similar way to natural marijuana by interacting with the body’s endocannabinoid system (ECS).